Alkaaaaaaaaaa/Alka-Bomber/Readme.md

 chmod +x Launch-Linux.sh
 ./Launch-Linux.sh
 ```

 If the installations don't work on Linux,
 try to launch it manually.

+# Linux new tool :

+**On Linux u can now type:
+AlkaBomber in a console to launch the tool.**
 ---

 # **Html-AlkaBomber launch**